kenny-io/mtree/README.md

 ![Merkle Tree Diagram](/assets/merkle.png)

 In a Merkle tree, data is organized into groups and each group is hashed together to create a unique hash value.
-Then, these hash values are further grouped and hashed again until there is only one hash value left — the root hash.
-The root hash becomes the unique fingerprint that represents all the data in the Merkle tree.
+Then, these hash values are further grouped and hashed again until there is only one hash value left — the root hash, which is the unique fingerprint that represents all the data in the Merkle Tree.

 To better exemplify this, consider the diagram below: